sahahn/sahahn/README.md

-### Hi, my name is Sage and I'm a Data Scientist / Developer currently working with the Garavan Neuroimaging lab.
+### Hi, my name is Sage Hahn
+- 🔭 I'm a Data Scientist / Developer currently working with the Garavan Neuroimaging lab.
+- ✨ Check out some of my projects pinned below, or on my [website](http://sagehahn.com).
+- 👯 I’m currently looking for a job outside of academia, anything from Data Science to Software Engineering!

 <!--
 **sahahn/sahahn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.